-- Subscribe to our garden waste collection service
+- Subscribe and pay for our garden waste collection service

 - Tell us if you want us to remove your green bin

-The subscription charge is £30 per bin per year, payable in advance.
-This is a non-refundable fixed cost for the period 1 July 2017 to 30 June 2018.
+The subscription charge is £41 per bin per year, payable in advance.
+This is a non-refundable fixed cost for the periods July to June.
+We do not collect garden waste during the winter months of December, January and February

-If you subscribe to the service, we will provide you with a green wheeled bin for your garden waste.
-Garden waste is collected fortnightly and on the same day as your recycling collections.
-If you live in one of our rural zones, the green bin is emptied on the same day as refuse collections.
+If you subscribe to the service, we will provide you with a green bin for your garden waste.

-On collection day, your green bin must be placed at the front edge of your property, nearest the kerbside, no later than 7.30 a.m.
-Bins must be presented with lids shut.
-If you have more garden waste than will fit in your green bin, we can supply an additional bin, but you must pay an extra subscription.
+On collection day, put your green bin at the front edge of your property, nearest the kerbside, no later than 7.30 a.m.

 What can go in my green bin?